Bahadur Shah Zafar: Death

 In 1862, at the age of 87, he fell ill.
 In October, his condition deteriorated.
 He was "spoon-fed on broth" but he found that difficult too by 3 November.
-On 6 November, the British Commissioner H.N.
-Davies recorded that Zafar "is evidently sinking from pure desuetude and paralysis in the region of his throat".
-To prepare for his death Davies commanded for the collection of lime and bricks and a spot was selected at the "back of Zafar's enclosure" for his burial.
-Zafar died on Friday, 7 November 1862 at 5 am.
-Zafar was buried at 4 pm near the Shwedagon Pagoda at 6 Ziwaka Road, near the intersection with Shwedagon Pagoda road, Yangon.
-The shrine of Bahadur Shah Zafar Dargah was built there after recovery of his tomb on 16 February 1991.
+On 6 November, the British Commissioner in Rangoon, Captain H. Nelson Davies, wrote that Zafar "is evidently sinking from pure desuetude and paralysis in the region of his throat".
+To prepare for his death, Davies commanded the collection of lime and bricks, and a spot was selected at the "back of Zafar's enclosure" for his burial.
+Zafar died on Friday, 7 November 1862 at 5 am. and was buried at 4 pm near the Shwedagon Pagoda at 6 Ziwaka Road, near the intersection with Shwedagon Pagoda Road, Yangon.
+The shrine of Bahadur Shah Zafar Dargah was built there after the restoration of his tomb on 16 February 1991.
 Davies commenting on Zafar, described his life as "very uncertain".